 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FY = fiscal year.
 TTM = trailing 12 months.

 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
-To get an understanding of the usual ebb and flow at Terra Nitrogen Company, consult the quarterly period chart below.
+To get an understanding of the usual ebb and flow at Terra Nitrogen, consult the quarterly-period chart below.

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

-Based only on the raw number, Terra Nitrogen has achieved the enviable feat of running a negative CCC cycle.
-That is, it typically collects what is owed it before it pays what it owes to others.
 On a 12-month basis, the trend at Terra Nitrogen looks very good.
-At -3.2 days, it is 30.3 days better than the five-year average of 27.1 days.
-The biggest contributor to that improvement was DSO, which improved 16.9 days compared to the five-year average.
+At 11.8 days, it is 15.3 days better than the five-year average of 27.1 days.
+The biggest contributor to that improvement was DSO, which improved 15.0 days compared to the five-year average.
 That was partially offset by a 3.4-day increase in DIO.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding the underappreciated home run stocks that provide the market's best returns.